ryqndev/learn-ryqn-dev/src/content/tutorial/webapp-demos/hack-at-uci-2023/README.md

 For the average joe, if you give them a website, they can open it on their phone, tablet, or computer and expect it to work on any operating system or browser - without needing to install anything or do any setup on their device.
 They click on a link and everything just ... works!

 Development-wise, it's extremely simple to get started.
 To write and run code, you only need a text editor and a browser (which you already have if you're reading this).

-So, it's easy to run and easy to code.
-Why would we want anything else?

-## Why wouldn't you want a Web App?

-There are some good reasons why you wouldn't want to make a web-app.
-We have multiple different programming languages and systems for a reason.
-Here are some examples and reasons:

-- You want to make a game

-You can make games in the web (see: Agar.io, kahoot, [that one egg shooting game](https://shellshock.io/)) but what you'll notice is that these games are 1. not low-latency dependent and 2. not graphically intensive.
-Games like LoL or Valorant can't be written into the web because they are ping reliant.
-These are games of skill and any network latency massively disrupts the skill factor of the game.
-Web is written using TCP connections which are much slower than UDP connections that a native C++ client can use.
-Similarly, most graphically intensive games are written in C++ or C# - languages that have memory management done by the user.
-This is because graphically intensive games require extremely efficient code - something that web tech doens't have *just* yet (talk to me if you're interested in where this is going. hint hint it's called WebAssembly).
-Also, assets are EXPENSIVE.
-Most websites should be under 1-2 MB in size.
-Games like Lost Ark and Cyberpunk are usually 100's of GB in size.
-Long story short, if you're planning on making a beautiful, massive 3d world with many assets - stick to C++ or C# (Unity).

-- You need to use sensors on a phone

-Laptops and desktops don't have pedometers or gyroscopes.

 ## Ideation